airathalca/Tubes-3-IF2230-OS/README.md

 4. run `make all run` and viola! the bochs emulator should pop up and the os are ready to be used

 ## Command
-1. clear - to clear the screen
+1. `clear` - to clear the screen
-2. cd <target_dir> - move from current directory to target dir
+2. `cd <target_dir>` - move from current directory to target dir
-3. ls [folder] - list all the files or folder in folder name
+3. `ls [folder]` - list all the files or folder in folder name
-4. mv <file or folder> <target_dir>/[new_name] - move file or folder in current dir to the destination and be able to rename the file if the argument is specified
+4. `mv <file or folder> <target_dir>/[new_name]` - move file or folder in current dir to the destination and be able to rename the file if the argument is specified
-5. mkdir <folder_name> - to create new folder in current dir
+5. `mkdir <folder_name>` - to create new folder in current dir
-6. cat <file_name> - to read and display file
+6. `cat <file_name>` - to read and display file
-7. cp <file or folder> <target> - copy file to target dir if no folder exists will rename to target
+7. `cp <file or folder> <target>` - copy file to target dir if no folder exists will rename to target

-8. [OPTIONAL] - if not specified refer to cwd
+8. `[OPTIONAL]` - if not specified refer to cwd
-9. <MANDATORY> - this argument is must in order to run
+9. `<MANDATORY>` - this argument is must in order to run

 ## Usage

-1. After you run the OS the clearFunction will run by default and it will clear the screen into nothing
+1. After you run the OS the clearFunction will run by default and it will clear the screen leaving the shell with the location of curdir
 2. You can type any character, or command in that will go to the buffer with 128 byte size.
 3. If you pressed enter, the text you typed before will be process as command.